Greek Yogurt Tzatziki Sauce with Cucumber Dill

 Calories: 36kcalCarbohydrates: 2gProtein: 4gFat: 1gSaturated Fat: 0.2gPolyunsaturated Fat: 0.1gMonounsaturated Fat: 1gTrans Fat: 0.002gCholesterol: 2mgSodium: 110mgPotassium: 95mgFiber: 0.3gSugar: 2gVitamin A: 29IUVitamin C: 2mgCalcium: 44mgIron: 0.2mg

-Keyword tzatziki sauce
+Keyword cucumber, dill, greek yogurt tzatziki sauce, tzatziki sauce

 One Comment